You are here

 Growth in construction has been strong over recent years driving GDP growth.
 The New Zealand government has invested $40m in construction projects since the Christchurch earthquake, while Auckland is also experiencing a shortage of housing for the levels of immigration they are seeing and are therefore pushing for consent to develop.
 This is a positive upswing from recent years, with NZ experiencing their own financial crisis in 2007, which was largely property-driven.

 Employers are not seeing the skills locally to meet the demand in construction, and are in need of experienced/qualified Quantity Surveyors, Site Management, Project Management and Senior Development Managers across both the residential and commercial side.
 There is also a high demand for New Zealanders returning home, as they have a solid understanding of the market, local culture and business practices.

 There has been a noticeable drop in demand for international candidates in the Technology industry, although it still has the highest number of vacancies and applications (mainly graduates from India & china).
 Kiwis or expats with demonstrable experience, strong communication skills, as well as strong soft skills and hard technical skills, will see the most opportunity within this market.

 Marketing and Digital

 We're observing opportunity across the board for Kiwi nationals returning home.
-As these industries are quite a bit more advanced in places such as the US and the UK, employers view experience gained in these markets quite favorably and expect candidates with international experience to bring a more advanced, forward-thinking mindset to the role.
+As marketing and digital are quite a bit more advanced in places such as the US and the UK, employers view experience gained in these markets quite favorably and expect candidates with international experience to bring a more advanced, forward-thinking mindset to the role.